Kranzes/israel.nix.ug/src/index.md

 ### Useful information

-- Location & schedule: No fixed location and schedule (Either contact one of the organizers or join the Matrix group chat listed below)
+- Location and date for upcoming meetup: 12th of July 2023 Wednesday 17:00-20:00 @ Hetz Ventures in Sarona TLV (For updates contact one of the organizers or join the Matrix chat room below.)
 - Group chat (on Matrix): [nix-israel:matrix.org](https://matrix.to/#/#nix-israel:matrix.org)
 - Organizers' contact information:
   * Ilan Joselevich